Plane-like minimizers for a non-local Ginzburg-Landau-type energy in a periodic medium: Regularity of the minimizers

 In particular, there exists a number~$R_0 > 0$, depending only on~$n$,~$s_0$,~$\lambda$ and~$\Lambda$, such that, for any point~$x_0 \in \Omega$ and any radius~$0 < R \le R_0$ for which~$B_R(x_0) \subset \Omega$, it holds

 for any~$0 < r < R$. \end{theorem}

 Theorem~\ref{holderthm} is an extension to non-local equations of the classical De Giorgi-Nash-Moser regularity theory.
 In recent years a great number of papers dealt with interior H\"{o}lder estimates for solutions of elliptic integro-differential equations, as for instance~\cite{S06,CS09,K09} and~\cite{K11}.
-However, since we have not been able to find a satisfactory reference for Theorem~\ref{holderthm} in our exact setting, we provide here all the details of its proof.
+See also the recent~\cite{DK15}, which contains related and very interesting regularity results, especially for the case of homogeneous equations.
+In our setting, we need estimates for equations with general right-hand sides, which apparently are not formally stated nor proved in the literature (although they can be deduced using the techniques of e.g.~\cite{K09} and~\cite{DK15}).
+Following the arguments of these papers, we provide here below a fully detailed and self-contained proof of these estimates.

 Before advancing to the arguments that lead to Theorem~\ref{holderthm}, we point out how the regularity of the minimizers of~$\E$ can be recovered from it.

 \begin{corollary} Fix~$s_0 \in (0, 1/2)$ and let~$s \in [s_0, 1 - s_0]$.
 Let~$u$ be a bounded local minimizer of~$\E$ in a bounded open subset~$\Omega$ of~$\R^n$.
 Then,~$u \in C_\loc^{0, \alpha}(\Omega)$, for some~$\alpha \in (0, 1)$.
 The exponent~$\alpha$ only depends on~$n$,~$s_0$,~$\lambda$ and~$\Lambda$, while the~$C^{0, \alpha}$ norm of~$u$ on any~$\Omega' \subset \subset \Omega$ may also depend on~$\| u \|_{L^\infty(\R^n)}$,~$\| W_r(\cdot, u) \|_{L^\infty(\Omega)}$ and~$\dist \left( \Omega', \partial \Omega \right)$. \end{corollary} \begin{proof} Let~$u$ be a bounded local minimizer of~$\E$ in~$\Omega$.
 By taking the first variation of~$\E$, it is easy to see that~$u$ is a solution of the Euler-Lagrange equation~\eqref{ELeq} in~$\Omega$, with~$f = W_r(\cdot, u)$.
 Notice that~$u \in X(\Omega)$, since~$\E(u; \Omega)$ is finite.
 Moreover, being~$u \in L^\infty(\R^n)$ and~$W_r$ locally bounded, we obtain that~$f$ is also a bounded function in~$\Omega$.
 Thence, Theorem~\ref{holderthm} applies and yields the~$C^{0, \alpha}$ regularity of~$u$.
 The quantitative estimate of the H\"{o}lder norm of~$u$ on compact subsets of~$\Omega$ follows by applying~\eqref{holderine} along with a standard covering argument. \end{proof}